Jean Sylvain Bailly: Fall from favour

 After a failed attempt by the royal family to flee the country, Bailly tried to contain the growing republican crowds asking for the King to step down.
 On the morning of 17 July 1791, tensions were rising as suspicion of treason grew.
 Citizens suspected of criticising the government or National Guard were being interrogated and detained.
 Bailly soon heard of a gathering at the Champ de Mars, where citizens were meeting to sign petitions calling for the overthrow of the King.
 Imposing martial law, he ordered the National Guard to disperse the large riotous assembly that had gathered.
 A violent response ensued and many people died, for which Bailly, along with Lafayette, was considered responsible.
 What was to become known as the Champ de Mars Massacre was taken by the revolutionaries as an exemplar for oppression by the government.
 Having thereby become extremely unpopular, Bailly resigned on 12 November and was replaced four days later by Jerôme Pétion.
-Bailly moved to Nantes where he composed his Mémoires d'un Témoin (published in 3 vols. by MM.
+Bailly moved to Nantes, where he composed his Mémoires d'un Témoin (published in 3 volumes by MM.
 Berville and Barrière, 1821–1822), an incomplete narrative of the extraordinary events of his public life.

 Execution

-In July 1793, Bailly left Nantes to join his friend Pierre Simon Laplace at Melun, but was recognised there and arrested.
+In July 1793, Bailly left Nantes to join his friend Pierre-Simon Laplace at Melun, but was recognized there and arrested.
 On 14 October, he was pressed to testify against Marie Antoinette but refused.
 On 10 November 1793, he was brought before the Revolutionary Tribunal in Paris, speedily tried, and sentenced to death the next day.
-On 12 November 1793, he was guillotined at Champ de Mars, a site selected symbolically as the location of his betrayal of the democratic movement.
+On 12 November 1793, he was guillotined at the Champ de Mars, a site selected symbolically as the location of his betrayal of the republican movement.
 The little red flag he had used to give the order to fire on the crowds on the Champs de Mars was tied to the cart that took him to his death, and burned in front of him before he was executed.
-It was the revival of this event after 10 August in 1793 along with the persecution of Marat that led to the death of Bailly.
-He was forced to endure the freezing rain and the insults of a howling mob.
+It was the revival of this event as a part of republican heritage after 10 August 1792, as well as a campaign of municipal persecution led by Marat, that ultimately resulted in Bailly's execution, as well as that of "many of his colleagues".
+Before his death, he was forced to endure the freezing rain and the insults of a howling mob.
 When a scoffer shouted, "Tu trembles, Bailly?" ("Do you tremble, Bailly?"), he responded, "Oui, mais c'est seulement de froid" ("Yes, but it is only the cold").